Mrs S Reynolds

 Mrs M Thirlway

 I have been teaching since 2008, when I started as a swimming teacher in international schools after a career change from the finance industry.
 I returned to the UK to gain my PGCE specializing in early years in 2011 and since then have taught in international schools in Singapore as well as here in the UK.
 My experience covers teaching Nursery through to Year 4 as both a class teacher and EAL teacher.
-I am a big animal lover and have previously worked with dog rescue centers to re home abandoned and stray dogs.
+I am a big animal lover and have previously worked with dog rescue centres to re home abandoned and stray dogs.

 Mrs J Daniel